dmbarbour/wikilon/docs/AboutABC.md

          bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
         ~

-A specialized compression pass can easily recognize such binaries and encode them as true binaries for storage or streaming.
-Further, we might later achieve effective performance via future ABCD extensions (see below) specialized for efficient binary processing.
+A specialized compression algorithm for storage and streaming may then recognize this convention and encode as binary for network or storage purposes.
+Further, competitive performance is feasible with future ABCD extensions (see below) specialized for efficient binary processing.

 *Note:* The `bdfghjkmnpqstxyz` alphabet is `a-z` minus vowels `aeiou` and common ABC data plumbing `vrwlc`.
 This alphabet ensures binaries are visually distinct from bytecode and natural language texts.